The healthy social life is found when,

 The Board, Faculty, Pedagogical Chair, the Director of Community Development, and the Director of Finance and Operations are responsible for seeking resolution of conflicts arising between or within the various school groups and encouraging collaborative working relationships among all constituents.

 The Board keeps the school community informed of its activities and decisions through the timely publication of minutes available in the office and on the school’s website.
 Monthly Board meetings are open and community members are welcomed and encouraged to attend.
 After attending three meetings, community members can be considered for Board membership.
-Please contact the Board Chair for further information.

 Parents and the Parent Council